zo0o0ot/talk-spot/SoftSkills/Hacktoberfest-HOWTO.md

 - Describing a good issue, and why it's more likely to be completed

 ## Mind Map
-- TBD, but there is a repo that I created last hacktoberfest about this: https://github.com/zo0o0ot/hacktoberfest-issue-howto
+- TBD, but there is a repo that I created last hacktoberfest discussing this [here](https://github.com/zo0o0ot/hacktoberfest-issue-howto)

 ## Submitted to